DRCMR Logo 300px Color

 In this project, we use ultra-high field (7T) functional and structural MRI to map the individual degree and spatial pattern of neurodegeneration in PD patients and relate it to the patient’s motor and non-motor symptoms.
 We focus on two neurotransmitter systems, the dopaminergic and the noradrenergic system.

 The locus coeruleus (LC), a small nucleus in the brain stem, is the main source of noradrenergic projection neurons and it is also heavily affected by neurodegeneration in PD.
 Noradrenaline lies at the core of eliciting an arousal response to novel and surprising events and has a tight coupling to the sympathetic nervous system.
-Novel ultra-high field imaging procedures allow the quantification of degeneration along the structure.
-We can show that the LC does not degenerate uniformly and that cell death in different parts of the structure correlate with different non-motor symptoms.
-We furthermore acquire functional images of the LC while participants are presented with surprising and emotionally arousing auditory and visual stimuli which we then will relate to the individual structural disintegration.
+We can show that the LC does not degenerate uniformly and that cell death in different parts of the structure correlate with different non-motor symptoms (Madelung et al. 2022).

 Selected Publications